 The impulse to create iMEdD arose in the context of a worldwide crisis in journalism, manifested in lack of trust in traditional media and their “replacement” by social media.
 The organization’s goal is to build a strong network of independent media professionals, provide a forum for exchange of expertise and best practices, and encourage quality new journalism initiatives.
-To do so, iMEdD will work with local stakeholders from the journalism, media, and academic communities, and will bring notable professionals from around the world into the conversation.
+To do so, iMEdD works with local stakeholders from the journalism, media, and academic communities, and brings notable professionals from around the world into the conversation.

-Two primary programmatic threads will guide iMEdD’s work: the Ideas Zone and the incubator.
+Two primary programmatic threads guide iMEdD’s work: the Ideas Zone and the incubator.

-The Ideas Zone is a program for journalism students, graduates, and professionals to encounter and exchange ideas through three-month thematic sessions held twice annually.
-Experienced professionals and academics from Greece and abroad will give presentations and lead discussions on topics linked to the course’s theme.
-The program will conclude with participants delivering a project that draws on the knowledge gained and the technical support available during the course.
+The Ideas Zone is a program for journalism students, graduates, and professionals to encounter and exchange ideas through various thematic cycles, workshops and events that cover aspects of journalism from a theoretical and practical point of view.
+Experienced professionals and academics from Greece and abroad give presentations and lead discussions on topics linked to the course’s theme.
+The programconcludes with participants delivering a project that draws on the knowledge gained and the technical support available during the course.
 The first three-month thematic cycle, “The Next Day: New Models, New Tools, New Reality,” began on April 1st, 2019.

-The iMEdD incubator will host individuals, groups, and organizations—both non-profit and for-profit—with a plan for creating a new organization or implementing an innovative project.
+The iMEdD incubator hosts individuals, groups, and organizations—both non-profit and for-profit—with a plan for creating a new organization or implementing an innovative project.
 By offering the necessary know-how, strategic guidance, and networking opportunities, all in a fully equipped workspace, iMEdD aims to lift up good ideas and help these new projects come to life.
-Selected on the basis of sustainability, potential for application and growth, the innovative ideas they introduce, and the vision of the team or individual, organizations will be hosted for nine months and projects for three.
+Selected on the basis of sustainability, potential for application and growth, the innovative ideas they introduce, and the vision of the team or individual, organizations are hosted for nine months and projects for three.
 The incubator started hosting participants on April 1st, 2019.